-The 10 best tennis games ever
+The 10 best tennis video games ever to play during Wimbledon

 Sega ramped up the arcade nature of tennis with Virtua, but in that area it pales in comparison to Nintendo’s efforts.
 On the N64, Mario Tennis naturally populated matches with the company’s roster of characters, controlled via an intuitive system that made rival games look comparatively bafflingly complex.

-By its GameCube incarnation, Mario Power Tennis, the title had morphed into a kind of Pixar Nintendo Open - a vivid and vibrant hyper-real sport, full of dazzling colours, character-specific moves and courts (Wario Factory’s conveyer belts; Donkey Kong’s jungle level, with crocodiles wandering about) and blazing power shots.
+By its GameCube incarnation, Mario Power Tennis, the title had morphed into a kind of Pixar Nintendo Open – a vivid, vibrant hyper-real sport, full of dazzling colours, character-specific moves and courts (Wario Factory’s conveyer belts; Donkey Kong’s jungle level, with crocodiles wandering about) and blazing power shots.

 8) Mario Tennis: Power Tour (2005, Game Boy Advance)

-Presumably concerned Game Boy Color owners would throw their consoles out of the window if Nintendo had the audacity to release a normal tennis game on the system, Mario Tennis ended up being closer to a quirky RPG that just happened to have tennis mechanics in place of a battle system.
+Presumably concerned Game Boy Color owners would throw their consoles out of the window if the company had the audacity to release a normal tennis game on the system, Nintendo crafted Mario Tennis to be closer to a quirky RPG that just happened to have tennis mechanics in place of a battle system.

 For this Game Boy Advance sequel, the mash-up was particularly glorious, twinning amusing Zelda-like chats and exploration with high-octane ball-thwacking that was the best on the system.

-Add in some furiously addictive madcap mini-games and you’ve a title that might not be tennis as you know it, but it does make everything else on this list seem a little dull by comparison.
+Add in furiously addictive madcap mini-games and you’ve a title that might not be tennis as you know it, but it does make everything else on this list seem a little dull by comparison.

 9) Wii Sports (2006, Nintendo Wii)